Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 Errors can feel overwhelming, but they actually give us a lot of useful knowledge about how to fix our code.
 You can see it tells us

-`File "print_exercise.py", line 1`: which file and line the error starts on, `print 'hi this is your computer speaking'`: The breaking code on that line, and `SyntaxError: Missing parentheses in call to 'print'.
+`File "print_exercise.py", line 1`: which file and line the error starts on,

+`print 'hi this is your computer speaking'`: The breaking code on that line, and

+`SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print('hi this is your computer speaking')?`: Even gives us a suggestion of how to fix it, along with what _type_ of error it is (in this case a `SyntaxError`.
-We'll see a lot of these).
+We'll see a lot of these.

 ### Printing multiple things